setms/book/docs/engineering-process/analysis.md

 ## The software development process

-Software development is a process that starts with stakeholder needs and ends with running software that meets those
+Software development is a multistep process that starts with stakeholder needs and ends with running software that meets those needs:
-needs:

 ```mermaid
 flowchart LR